Helen Thompson Woolley: Career

-The Vocation Bureau (1911-1921)
+The Vocation Bureau (1911–1921)

 Helen Woolley was a pioneer in the practical application of developmental psychological principles.
 As director of the Cincinnati Vocation Bureau, appointed in 1911, she contributed significantly to the understanding of influential factors in the physical and mental development of adolescents.
 The Vocation Bureau was responsible for the issuance of "working certificates" to children between the ages of 14 and 16 years and therefore provided a wide pool of data for Woolley to successfully conduct her research.

 Woolley aimed to establish intelligence tests appropriate for adolescents and the statistical norms to accompany such tests, as well as examine the potential relationship between test and job performance.
 Woolley compared the performance of 14-year-old subjects who had joined the workforce to subjects regularly attending school classes for the span of four years.
-After completing an extensive data analysis with her assistant, Charlotte Fischer, Woolley did not find support for her cognitive tests; however, her project increased awareness of the utility of experimental psychology in the advancement of the public-school sector and educational policies.
+After completing an extensive data analysis with her assistant, Charlotte Rust Fischer, Woolley did not find support for her cognitive tests; however, her project increased awareness of the utility of experimental psychology in the advancement of the public-school sector and educational policies.
 The results of the study were subsequently published in 1926 under the name “An Experimental Study of Children at Work and in School Between the Ages of Fourteen and Eighteen Years”.
 The Vocation Bureau was expanded to include the testing of children in order to establish class placements.

 She was additionally the first woman and first psychologist to be appointed president of the National Vocational Guidance Association in 1921.

-The Merrill-Palmer School (1921-1925)
+The Merrill-Palmer School (1921–1925)

 In an attempt to follow her husband to Michigan, Helen Woolley accepted a position as a psychologist and assistant director at the Merrill-Palmer School in 1921.
 The Merrill-Palmer School was a nursery school offering courses in child care.
 The school also represented research initiatives in early child development and attracted a great deal of attention as one of the first laboratory nursery schools in the United States.
 While Woolley's experimental work within the school was limited, it facilitated a change in her research interests to younger populations of children.
-She played a part in the Merrill-Palmer scale, which is an intelligence test that was used for many types of children- in nursery schools, clinics, orphanages, and different types of research.
+She played a part in the Merrill-Palmer scale, which is an intelligence test that was used for many types of children – in nursery schools, clinics, orphanages, and different types of research.
 Moreover, she expressed concerns with the validity of cognitive testing in young children and emphasized the importance of environmental factors in the development of IQ in such ages.